gpg/gpg4win/doc/README-BETA-en.txt

     You can use GPA or WinPT for the missing functionality.

-Most important changes in Gpg4win 1.9.1 compared to 1.9.0
+Most important changes in Gpg4win 1.9.2 compared to 1.9.1
 =========================================================

- * Claws Mail: Update from 3.1.0cvs370 to 3.4.0

- * GpgOL: Now uses Icons (toolbar etc).
+ * GpgOL, GnuPG, Installer and Kleopatra: Several minor and medium problems and errors were fixed.

  * Kleopatra:
-  * Integrated test for potential execution problems
-  * Verfification results now in a special dialog; applies similar appearance as KMail does
-  * Sign/Encrypt: Dialog sequence has been reworked.
-  * Audit-Log support
-  * Progress bar when handling files
-  * Clipboard support
+   * The base libraries have been upgraded (QT 4.3 to QT 4.4 among others).
+     Due to this, several errors in the GUI are gone now, but some others are newly introduced.
+Fixing these is planned for 1.9.3.